Information Design and Full Implementation in Nonatomic Games: Introduction

-Our basic game is a nonatomic game with symmetric and incomplete information, thereby extending the class of population games studied by \citet{San:JET2001,San:MIT2010} to the Bayesian setting. \footnote{\citet{San:JET2001,San:MIT2010} allow for multiple populations that differ in their preferences and sets of feasible actions.
-For notational simplicity, we assume in this paper that the basic game involves only one population, so players are ex-ante symmetric.
-We expect our results to hold more generally for multiple populations.} We extend this basic game to asymmetric information by considering a family of simple information structures \citep[as defined in][]{WuAmiOzd:OR2021}: The set of players is partitioned into a finite number of populations; within any given population, all players receive the same signal.
+Our basic game is a nonatomic game with symmetric and incomplete information.
+Our analysis extends the class of population games studied by \citet{San:JET2001,San:MIT2010} to the Bayesian setting. \footnote{\citet{San:JET2001,San:MIT2010} allowed for multiple populations with different preferences and sets of feasible actions.
+For notational simplicity, in this paper we assume that the basic game involves only one population, so players are ex-ante symmetric.
+At the cost of cumbersome notation, our results can be generalized to multiple populations.} We extend this basic game to asymmetric information by considering a family of simple information structures \citep[as defined in][]{WuAmiOzd:OR2021}: The set of players is partitioned into a finite number of populations; within any given population, all players receive the same signal.
 Such an information structure is a \emph{direct information structure} if the set of possible signals is identical to the set of possible actions.
-A \ac{BWE} (the analog of Bayes-Nash equilibrium for games with finite number of players) of the game extended with an information structure is said to be \emph{obedient} if it is such that all players in all populations follow their recommended action.
+A \ac{BWE} of the game extended with an information structure is said to be \emph{obedient} if all players in all populations follow their recommended action.

 We first show that every \ac{BCWE} with finite support and rational flows can be partially implemented as an obedient \ac{BWE} with an appropriate direct information structure (\cref{thm:partialBI}).
 Hence, a version of the revelation principle \citep{Mye:JME1982} applies to symmetric nonatomic Bayesian games.
 Next, we turn to full implementation, which ensures that every \ac{BWE} outcome of the extended game leads to the desired \ac{BCWE}.
-We show that if the basic game admits a strictly convex potential in each state, then the \ac{BWE} outcome is unique for every information structure (\cref{thm:fullBI}).
-Consequently, information design becomes extremely powerful in nonatomic games with a strictly convex potential because every \ac{BCWE} with finite support and rational flows can be fully implemented---there exists a direct information structure such that the \ac{BCWE} is implemented, regardless of the \ac{BWE} selection.
+We show that if the basic game admits a strictly concave potential in each state, then the \ac{BWE} outcome is unique for every information structure (\cref{thm:fullBI}).
+Consequently, information design becomes very effective in nonatomic games with a strictly concave potential because every \ac{BCWE} with finite support and rational flows can be fully implemented, \ie there exists a direct information structure such that the \ac{BCWE} is implemented, regardless of the \ac{BWE} selection.